kd-s-t/siargao-trading-road/docs/BUSINESS_E2E_FLOW.md

 ### 3.4 Messaging System

+- **Messages Table Structure**:
+  - Messages are stored in the `messages` table
+  - Each message is linked to an order via `order_id`
+  - Each message has a `sender_id` referencing the user who sent it
+  - Messages include `read_at` timestamp for read receipts (nullable)
+  - Messages support soft deletes via `deleted_at` timestamp

+- **Message Object Fields**:
+  - `id`: Unique message identifier
+  - `order_id`: Reference to the order
+  - `sender_id`: Reference to the user who sent the message
+  - `sender`: Sender user object (id, name, role)
+  - `content`: Message text content (1-5000 characters)
+  - `read_at`: Timestamp when message was read (nullable)
+  - `created_at`: Message creation timestamp

+- **Messaging Rules**:
   - Messages are tied to specific orders
-- Both store and supplier can send messages
+  - Both store and supplier can send messages for their orders
   - For delivered orders, messaging closes 12 hours after delivery
   - Message content: 1-5000 characters
+  - Messages are ordered chronologically (oldest first)
+  - Only users involved in the order (store or supplier) can view and send messages

 ### 3.5 Minimum Order Amount and Delivery Fee